Brock Vereen: Kansas City Chiefs

-On August 17, 2016, Vereen was claimed off waivers by the Chiefs.
+On August 17, 2016, Vereen was claimed off waivers by the Kansas City Chiefs.
 On September 3, 2016, he was released by the Chiefs.
 The next day, he was signed to the Chiefs' practice squad.
 He was released from the practice squad two days later.

 Personal life

-His father, Henry Vereen, was a ninth round pick of the Tampa Bay Buccaneers in the 1979 NFL Draft, and played wide receiver in the Canadian Football League for the BC Lions in the early 1980s.
+His father, Henry Vereen, was a ninth round pick of the Tampa Bay Buccaneers in the 1979 NFL draft, and played wide receiver in the Canadian Football League for the BC Lions in the early 1980s.
 Vereen is a first cousin once removed of stage actor and dancer Ben Vereen.
-His brother, Shane Vereen, was a second-round pick of the New England Patriots in the 2011 NFL Draft.
+His brother, Shane Vereen, was a second-round pick of the New England Patriots in the 2011 NFL draft.

+Vereen is currently doing broadcasting work on Big Ten Network on their onsite pre-game show and on CBS Sports Network's That Other Pregame Show as a studio commentator.